rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

 helm upgrade --install gitea --create-namespace -n gitea gitea/ --set db.password=redhat --set hostname=gitea.xxx.xxxx.xxx.com
 ```

-We can use also the [Gitea Upstream Chart](https://gitea.com/gitea/helm-chart/), in this case we've used this adapted chart for deploy into OpenShift, but you can use the official one as well in your K8s/OCP clusters.
+We can also use the [Gitea Upstream Chart](https://gitea.com/gitea/helm-chart/); in this case we've used this adapted chart to deploy into OpenShift, but you can use the official one as well in your K8s/OCP clusters.

-* Check that the Helm Chart of Gitea have been deployed properly:
+* Check that the Helm Chart of Gitea has been deployed properly:

 ```sh
 kubectl get pod -n gitea